 Why is a recession such a good time to start a business?
 A few reasons:

-- It’s easier to hire talented employees.
+It’s easier to hire talented employees.
 Before COVID-19, the labor market in the U.S. was pretty tight.
 Low unemployment is often good news for workers, and it doesn’t mean that employers should lowball people with their job offers; talent isn’t necessarily “cheap” today compared to a year ago.
 But during a recession, a lot of top talent might be more open to the idea of going to work for your business.
 It might be a bit easier to hire people away from their current jobs.
 There might be a few more great people in the market for a new job who were not looking a year ago.
+And with remote work at an all-time high, you now have access to great candidates located all over the country and world who can work with you via the internet.
 All of this can be good for your business if you are ready to hire employees.

 COVID-19 has been a stressful, sad time for everyone.
 Along with the lost human lives and health problems from the virus, there has been massive harm to the economy and to many people’s livelihoods.
 But if there is one hopeful sign that we can learn from previous crises, it is this: human beings are resilient and adaptable.
 People always find a way to bounce back from crises and downturns.
 People find new ways to cooperate and solve problems.